Lukas-Stingl/nft-marketplace/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Just follow the instructions below:

 First, you will need to `clone` the repository into your Github account: